aarron-lee/SimpleDeckyTDP/README.md

 ## Compatibility

-Tested on ChimeraOS Stable (44-1 and 43-1), ChimeraOS 45 unstable, NobaraOS 38, and Bazzite Deck Edition.
+Tested on ChimeraOS Stable (44-1 and 43-1), ChimeraOS 45 unstable, NobaraOS 39, and Bazzite Deck Edition.

 Other distros not tested.

-Bazzite may require you to configure `iomem=relaxed` as an additional kernel parameter.

 ## Requirements